 RISD faculty members prepare and submit the course proposal for review in the late fall of the previous academic year (for a Winter session travel course planned to be offered in 2019, the course proposal must be prepared in Fall 2017) as part of the course table.

-RISD Faculty submit to the Dept Head the following materials:
+RISD Faculty submit to the Department Head the following materials:

 - Course proposal form (link to course proposal form + instructions for completion)